In this article

 Next, consider what tools, workflows, and T&E processes are needed to ensure that employees comply with your policy.

 One way to help increase controls and stay on top of decentralized spend is through finance automation.
-Automating your T&E expense management can help you save time and money, decrease manual processes, simplify T&E reporting, and prevent your finance team from having to be the “bad cop” of enforcing expense policies.
+Automating your travel and expense management can help you save time and money, decrease manual processes, simplify T&E reporting, and prevent your finance team from having to be the “bad cop” of enforcing expense policies.

 Examples of using automation for spend controls include: